 Analysis of Stars Over the Dordogne

 In the first stanza of ‘Stars Over the Dordogne,’ the speaker begins by using a simile to describe the movement of stars in the sky.
 They are said to drop “thick as stones” into the trees along the horizon.
-These pinpricks of light, that represent her remaining hopes or happiness, fall into darkness.
+These pinpricks of light, which represent her remaining hopes or happiness, fall into darkness.
 They are moving from the darkness of the sky to the silhouette of the trees which is even “darker / Than the dark of the sky because it is quite starless”.

 The woods are, the speaker says through metaphor, “a well”.
 They are a deep hole, a place that appears to eat up, consume the stars from the sky.
 It is not a happy image and it does a good job representing the speaker’s, and the poet’s, mental state.
 The stars make no sound as they fall, but, they appear large.
 Despite this, when they are gone, “no gap” in the sky is visible.
 There is no sign of distress or anxiety that they sendup.
 They are simply gone, “eaten…by the pines”.

 Where I am at home, only the sparsest stars